ptantra/3cixty-pythonRDFy/README.md

 ##Installation
 Clone this Github repo with all dependencies - it is crucial the folder and file structure are maintained.
 Various 'modules' have been created for this project.
-Transport, Environment and Hotel folders.
+..*Transport
+..*Environment
+..*Hotel folders.
 <p>bikeModule file structure example: </p>
 ````appleScript
 |-- bikeModule',